raoolgr/ragore09/README.md

-# Raul Gonzalez
+# Hey 👋🏼

-Hi, I'm Raul—a senior software engineer @gbmcode
+Hi, I'm Raul—a senior software engineer at GBM who is passionate about backend technologies.